Integralist/integralist.co.uk/content/posts/concepts-from-the-c-programming-language.md

 The last element is known as the [null terminator](https://en.wikipedia.org/wiki/Null-terminated_string).
 When this data is stored in memory, we can start at the location in memory (the _address_) where the first element is stored and then step through memory until we reach the null terminator; where we'll then find the end of the string.

+> [!NOTE]
-> Note: you can set your variable to be the actual length of the content (e.g. `char my_string[1] = "a";`) but in some instances this can cause strange overlaps of data and strictly speaking isn't valid code either
+> you can set your variable to be the actual length of the content (e.g. `char my_string[1] = "a";`) but in some instances this can cause strange overlaps of data and strictly speaking isn't valid code either

 ## Pointers